cre8tive-studio/leonardorick/README.md

   - Fill the input with `http://localhost:3000/login?stripe_checkout_id={CHECKOUT_SESSION_ID}`

 - Configure subscriptions webhook: Developers -> Webhooks:

   - Endpoint URL: `https://staging.leonardorick.com/api/stripeSubscriptionsWebhook`
   - Events to send: `invoice.payment_succeeded`

+- In Staging the Stripe variables are not set so we don't allow the user to create Stripe subscriptions in staging.

 #### Test stripe webhook